The Bible Guy

 Long-time readers know that I like quoting the Dictionary of Classical Hebrew, because I find their tendency to divide words into multiple shades of meaning a little bit over-the-top.
 I can’t resist that temptation today, because the first word in this verse is a verb with a fascinating range of meanings — 23 of them according to DCH.
 It’s the verb שׁלח sh-l-ḥ.

 What YHWH was afraid of in v.
 22 was that they would “reach out [יִשְׁלַ֣ח יָד֗וֹ].”
 Now he responds by doing the same verb.
 But there’s a clever twist.
 And, yes, you have to understand something about the Hebrew verb patterns called binyanim to know what it’s all about.
-(See Lesson 15 of my Hebrew course for details on that subject; remember you can always watch the first lesson for free here.)
+(See Lesson 15 of my Hebrew course for details on that subject; do watch the little commercial if you’re still dubious about taking the course.)

 Students of Biblical Hebrew, for some reason, love to translate the root שׁלח as “send,” which is indeed what it means in the Qal (unmarked) binyan, the most basic pattern.
 But in the “intensive” binyan, Piel, שׁלח has a much wider range of meanings: